Curry, Skype and a camera: one man's digital dinner diplomacy

 "It is harder to ignore, vilify or harm those with whom we have broken bread," said the 36-year-old American, who has spent the last three months in the Indian tech hub of Bangalore.

 Maddox is filing for non-profit status for Virtual Dinner Guest, an idea conceived during field research in the West Bank as part of his degree in international conflict resolution.
-The project is funded by private donations and a grant from Skype.
+The project is funded by private donations and received a grant from Skype two years ago.

 The ultimate aim is to create a database of conversations and street interviews that can be accessed by anyone, anywhere in the world - a platform, says Maddox, for a "natural culture of solidarity".